 Just like we’ve talked about digital transformation for many years, the learning industry has been abuzz with discussion about more virtual options for ages.
 At DDI, we’ve been doing virtual classroom for more than a decade.
 But it has typically appealed to companies that needed to address a specific challenge, such as trying to create a common leadership culture among a widely dispersed team.

 The barrier to virtual classroom hasn’t been the capability of technology.
 It’s the belief that technology doesn’t help people bond the way they do in the classroom.

 But just as the pandemic caused us to quickly embrace the virtual workplace, we’ve seen a big spike of interest in the virtual classroom.
 Leaders still need support and development, even more so in these tough times.
 And no one wants to lose momentum in their existing programs.
 In fact in a recent webinar with more than 800 L&D professionals, 68 percent of them told us they’re planning to move from face-to-face training to virtual options.

 Just as we’re quickly pivoting our businesses, people are ready and willing to adopt new ways of leadership development.
-While you might have seen resistance a month or two ago, people are quickly accepting that everything is going virtual.
+While you might have seen resistance in the past, people are quickly accepting that everything is going virtual.

 Virtual leadership development must be built on human connection

 The biggest mistake we can make in the switch to more virtual learning is turning it completely into self-study.
 Yes, there’s a place and time for personalized learning at your own pace.
 And it’s tempting to take the easy route of giving leaders a library of courses to explore.
 But will your leaders have time to curate the right experience for themselves?
 And will they all get a consistent experience so they’re in alignment with each other and with the business?

 What leaders crave most is the connection with one another.
 It’s in those moments of connection that learning is truly cemented, especially when it comes to leadership development.